Warning

 Draft

-When a listing is first created, it is created in state: draft.
+You may want to allow users to create listings as drafts first, and then publish them separately.
+To do that, you would create the listing in state: draft.
 Draft listings are not returned by the listings/query endpoint, but they are visible to the author and through Sharetribe Console.
-Draft listings can be published using the own_listings/publish_draft endpoint.

 Pending approval